 One of my cherished travel memories would have to be from the month I spent working as an archaeological dig volunteer in Spain.

 It was a long and dirty month, but also a month where I could do more than hostel hop.

 I made great friends, connected with my surroundings, and gave my brain and body a good workout.

 As stated in my alternative travel ideas story, archaeological digs offer the general public another way to see the world, one perfect for history buffs or those who like to get their hands a bit dirty.

-Most of the digs are for students, but many archaeological sites around the world offer volunteer opportunities — albeit for paid volunteers.
+Most of the digs are for students studying anthropology or participating in archeology programs to get hands-on experience.
+But many archaeological sites around the world offer volunteer opportunities — albeit for paid volunteers.

 At least it's good to know that the funds you put into it generally help cover your room and board and fund the dig itself.

 Where can I volunteer on an archaeological dig?

 Volunteer positions on archaeological digs are available worldwide and open to people of all ages.

 According to the Archaeological Institute of America, the website I use to search for fieldwork availability, opportunities are currently offered in Israel, the UK, the USA, Macedonia, Greece, Romania, Peru, Bulgaria, Italy, Belize, Australia, Ireland, Spain, Mongolia, Cyprus, and Ecuador.

 Digs will typically run during the summer since they're organized by universities or with the hopes of having university students along.

 It is essential to remember this, as summer heat in many locations can be overwhelming.

 What can I expect on an archaeological dig?

 Well, for one, this is not a vacation, so expect hard work.
 You'll be in the pits with college students getting practical experience and professional archaeologists, so you better believe they take this seriously.

 You can expect a lot of early mornings.